Kanchenjunga Circuit Trek

 Best Time to Embark upon the Kanchenjunga Circuit Trek

 Trekking in Nepal is driven primarily by changes in seasonal weather, as well as the annual patterns of the country’s monsoon rains.
-While you can go trekking at any time of the year, there are a number of considerations which may impact your experience on the high-altitude trails of the Himalayas.
+While you can go trekking at any time of the year, there are a number of considerations that may impact your experience on the high-altitude trails of the Himalayas.
 Here’s what you can expect during each of our four seasons:

 • Spring: With comfortable temperatures even at high elevations, spring is one of the most popular seasons to trek in Nepal.
 Once you reach altitudes of 2,000 meters or more, you’ll discover magnificent rhododendron blossoms on the trekking trails of the Himalayas.
 Springtime weather in Nepal usually starts between February and March and continues through May of each year.